daniel-devi/Edge-Point-Bot/readme.md

 # Edge Point Bot

-This project is an automated Bing search bot using Selenium WebDriver with Microsoft Edge.
+This project is an automated Bing search bot using Selenium WebDriver with Microsoft Edge, which earn you Microsoft Reward Point.

 ## Required Components